 Push the beads away from your stopper knot and tie the two ends tightly together using a fresh double knot.

-Cut off any excess chord with a pair of scissors and for extra strength you can seal the knot with glue or clear nail polish.
+Cut off any excess cord with a pair of scissors and for extra strength you can seal the knot with glue or clear nail polish.